Workplace injury prevention grants

 Construction Health and Safety New Zealand (CHASNZ) - $1.5 million

-CHASNZ proposes to introduce ‘Project Whakatipu’, which will use predictive analytics to look at traditional health and safety data combined with people and operational data.
+CHASNZ proposed to introduce ‘Project Whakatipu’, which used predictive analytics to look at traditional health and safety data combined with people and operational data.
 The goal was to create a Construction Safety Index (CSI), or data lake, which will be used to predict and generate better health and safety performance by understanding the true drivers of health and safety.
 This initiative was integrated into the CHASNZ partnership and is no longer considered to be part of the grant programme.

 Construction Health and Safety New Zealand (CHASNZ)